Witiko/doctoral-thesis/main.md

 ## Topological Math Representations for Accurate Math Information Retrieval
 \label{sec:topological-math-representations}

+Although tree-structured math representations for the exchange of presentation and content math are well-established, transforming these representations into a linear stream of tokens for math information retrieval is an open problem.

+In 2019, @lample2019deep have linearized a tree-structured content math representation using its topological ordering (also known as the prefix notation, or the normal Polish notation).
+To give an example, the formula $x!!
+- y^2 = 0$ would be represented as the following comma-separated list of math
+symbols: $=$, $-$, $!!$, $x$, $◌^◌$, $y$, $2$, $0$.
+Using this representation,
+they trained a Transformer model to solve integrals, first-order differential equations, and second-order differential equations with significantly better results than commercial CAS such as

+In 2020, we have used the representation of @lample2019deep in our submissions to the ARQMath-1 lab to see if the representation would also be useful for math information retrieval.
+Since @lample2019deep do not specify the precise tree-structured content math representation they used, we have used the OPT math representation in our systems.
+To give an example, the formula $x!!- y^2 = 0$ from the previous paragraph would be represented as the following comma-separated list of OPT nodes: `U!eq, O!minus, O!double-factorial V!x O!SUP V!y N!2 N!0`.

 ## Representation Learning of Words and Symbols for Sparse Retrieval
 \label{sec:representation-learning-accuracy}